 - Write a short essay, 1-2 typewritten pages, doubled-spaced, describing an educational or public service initiative in which the student participated that promoted eye, organ and tissue donation such as distributing brochures or speaking to a class or club (eye information must be included).

-- Applicants may contact The Eye-Bank in advance for project ideas and free materials.
+- Applicants may contact the Eye-Bank in advance for project ideas and use the promotional materials provided below.

 - Provide a current official transcript and/or acceptance letter from the college, university or trade/technical school the applicant plans to attend.

 Applicants are encouraged to focus on projects utilizing social media outreach to encourage New Yorkers to enroll in the NYS Donate Life Registry via smartphone, laptop or computer.
 To measure the outcome of each applicant’s efforts, request a designated URL to track Donate Life Registry enrollments (contact firstname.lastname@example.org).
 The URL would be active from the date provided until May 15, 2021.

 Applicants may use information from The Eye-Bank’s Web site for their project to increase awareness about eye, organ and tissue donation.
 The following pdf promotional tools have also been made available: